sroucheray/bootscope/README.md

             var $dialog = $("#dialog");

             $dialog.show();
-            //The loadFeatures methos of bootscope will force the load of the map module bs.loadFeatures($dialog);
+            //The bootscope loadFeatures method will force the load of the map module bs.loadFeatures($dialog);

             return false;